14islands/14islands-com-v2/app/blog/_posts/2017-01-19-progressive-web-app-from-scratch.md

 ---
 layout: post
 title:  "We built a PWA from scratch - This is what we learned"
-description: Our Progressive Web App journey to build a native-like web app.
+description: Our Progressive Web App journey and what we discovered on the way.
 og_image: /images/blog/2017-01-pwa-dev/pwa-blog-cover-image_16_10.jpg
 private: true
 ---

 # We built a PWA from scratch - This is what we learned

 Progressive Web Apps bring a lot of potential to the web.
-The new capabilities make it possible to build native-like web apps that integrate closer with people devices.
+The new capabilities make it possible to build native-like web apps that integrate closer with people's devices.

 To try out these abilities we built a Progressive Web App (PWA) from scratch.
-We [had an idea for an app](https://14islands.com/blog/2016/12/15/vecka-progressive-web-app/) and started the hack.
+We already [had a great idea for an app](https://14islands.com/blog/2016/12/15/vecka-progressive-web-app/).

 {% include post-image.html alt="Our Progressive Web App" src="/images/blog/2017-01-pwa-dev/pwa-blog-cover-image_16_10.jpg" margin="both" ratio="16_10" %}